Skip to main content

 sudo mv composer.phar /usr/local/bin/composer

-• Let's test if composer installation was successful
+• Test whether the Composer installation was successful

 composer -V